keivholding/holly/README.md

 ### Output

 - The output format matches the suggested format in the task description.
-You can view this in the [documentation](https://documenter.getpostman.com/view/33618537/2sAYdcqs4G#1233915a-cec2-4785-8a01-62e06e77761e).
+You can view this in the [documentation](https://documenter.getpostman.com/view/33618537/2sAYdcqs4G#1233915a-cec2-4785-8a01-62e06e77761e) in the example response sections.

 ### Considerations for Improvement